Top

 the water heated until it almost boiled.
 The heat was then

-hour.
+to 20 minutes.
 The citric acid reacts with old fuel residue and gunk by

 turning it into a stiff, dark granular oxide - it is no longer a